What are fibroids and should you be concerned?

 Submucosal fibroids grow within the uterine cavity.

 Pedunculated fibroids grow/hang on stalks either inside (submucosal) or outside (subserosal) the uterus.

 Fibroids can range in size from a pea to a melon.
-You may have more than one fibroid and each can varying in size and location.
+You may have more than one fibroid and each can vary in size and location.

 For example, you may not even notice you have a small fibroid.
 These tend to be asymptomatic and are often found by your gynecologist during your annual routine pelvic exam.

-Conversely, large fibroids are more symptomatic.
+Conversely, large ones are more symptomatic.
 You may notice some of the following symptoms because their size and/or location are putting pressure on other organs of your body.

 Symptoms of Fibroids

 - Heavy or prolonged bleeding

 - Painful sex